Frequently Asked Questions

 What does All In mean for the future of Hynt?

-We are working closely with the Hynt team and our partners at Arts Council Wales.
-We will make further announcement in the new year about how Hynt and the new access scheme will work alongside each other.
+We are working closely with the Hynt team and our partners at Arts Council of Wales.
+We will make further announcements soon about how Hynt and the new access scheme will work alongside each other.
 Right now, nothing will change for venues and users of Hynt.

 Have disabled people been involved in developing All In?